vbazurtob/bowling-java-console-application/README.md

 a) How to build and test

-    1. Enter the jobsity-test-bowlingapp dir:
+    1. Enter the /bowling-java-console-application dir:

     2. Inside the directory execute:
         mvn clean